State of the Forests Report 2022 released

 Posted 18 April 2023

 The Tasmanian Government has released the State of the Forests Report 2022.
-Undertaken by the independent Forest Practices Authority, the Report represents a comprehensive overview of Tasmania’s forests over the last five years.
+Undertaken by the independent Forest Practices Authority, the Report represents a comprehensive overview of Tasmania’s forests over the past five years.

 It was submitted by the Forest Practices Authority in cooperation and consultation with the Department of Natural Resources and Environment Tasmania, Sustainable Timber Tasmania, the Department of State Growth, Private Forests Tasmania and the Australian Government Department of Agriculture Fisheries and Forestry.